szabgab/dancer-spa-book-source/manuscript/outline.md

 ### X

 Client side input validation can be used to improve usability.
-Without hitting the server and without incurring the delay caused by the network traffic we can check if the user has provided all the necessary input, if the input is in the expected format and/or in the expected value range.
+Without reaching the server and without incurring the delay caused by the network traffic we can check if the user has provided all the necessary input, if the input is in the expected format and/or in the expected value range.

 ### X